kimdj/git-playground/README.md

 Merging creates a special commit that has two unique parents.
 Merging essentially converges two branches into a single branch.
 Rebasing copies a sequence of commits and places them on top of another commit.
 This gives it a sequential look (rebase) instead of a divergent/convergent look (merge).

+Rebasing makes your commit tree look very clean since everything is in a straight line.
+But it also modifies the history of the commit tree.

+Merging preserves history.
+But it can also make your commit tree look very complex, and confusing.

+Choosing whether to rebase or merge is left to the developer's preference.

 ## Git Merge
 Let's create a new branch called hotFix.
 ```